CryptoOnion/doc/concepts/modules.md

 ## Abstract Peer Types

 To understand peer types it first needs to be said that a peer does *not* refer to a physical place in a system, but a *logical* one instead.
-Specifically, a peer type distinguishes a values place only at the type level, meaning the placement type `T on P` represents a run time value of only type `T`.
+Specifically, a peer type distinguishes a value place only at the type level, meaning the placement type `T on P` represents a run time value of only type `T`.
 A value of type `P` is never constructed at run time.

 Consider the example in the previous section: Both the editor and its backup service define abstract peer types.
 When running this distributed system, one might want to define the `Client` peer to adopt the `Processor` role.